The gap

 1. Capture

-User presents state-issued license or mDL via the Stile SDK.
+User presents state-issued license or mDL via Stile's hosted widget.
 Front + back document scan, or wallet-released attribute set.
 Selfie captured in the same session.

 - Step 02